-Life As an Informatics Nurse Specialist
+What Do Informatics Nurse Specialist Do?

-Informatics Nurse Specialist Job Description Apply knowledge of nursing and informatics to assist in the design, development, and ongoing modification of computerized health care systems.
+Position Description Apply knowledge of nursing and informatics to assist in the design, development, and ongoing modification of computerized health care systems.
 May educate staff and assist in problem solving to promote the implementation of the health care system.

-Daily Life Of an Informatics Nurse Specialist
+A Day in the Life of an Informatics Nurse Specialist

 - Translate nursing practice information between nurses and systems engineers, analysts, or designers using object-oriented models or other techniques.

-What an Informatics Nurse Specialist Should Know
+Things an Informatics Nurse Specialist Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.